Only global administrators and Solution Manager administrators can create clusters. More information is available in the Authorization section.

 Key Pair: The key pair used to connect to the EC2 instances that are part of the cluster, you must have access to the private key to connect to the instances.
 Please check AWS key pairs for further details.

-Denodo Solution Manager does not create key pairs, you have to manually create a key pair using AWS console.
+Denodo Solution Manager does not create nor store key pairs, you have to manually create a key pair using AWS console and store it in a safe location in case that you needed it to manually connect to an instance.

 Subnet: Subnet to use for this cluster.
 You can select an existing subnet or create a new one providing the CIDR block of the subnet.
 This is the subnet that will be used for the resources.
 The instances will be launched with a private or a public IP address according to the subnet auto-assign public IP setting.
 Check AWS VPC subnets for further details.